billg-splunk/javashop-otel/README.md

 :wq

-# Rebuild and Deploy Application
+# Build and Deploy Application

 mvn clean install

 docker-compose up -d --build

 #Now that we have rebuilt and deployed our application, traffic is being sent once again.